2019 Cybersecurity Assessment: Security Industry Embracing IT, But Fears Worst Breach Is Yet to Come

 Some of the biggest breaches of 2018, according to bluefin.com, included Marriott (500 million records); British Airways (380,000); MyFitnessPal (150 million); MyHeritage (92 million); and Facebook (30 million).

-Furthermore, cybercrime losses are expected to hit $6 trillion by 2021, and 43% of attacks are aimed at small businesses — raising concern for most electronic security companies and many of their customers.
+Furthermore, cybercrime losses are expected to hit $6 trillion by 2021, according to Cybersecurity Ventures, and 43% of attacks are aimed at small businesses — raising concern for most electronic security companies and many of their customers.

 That is why electronic security professionals are coming to realize, especially as their systems increasingly ride on networks and connect to the Internet as well as add on IoT devices, the threat is very real and escalating.